lennart/Daumenkino/README.md

 cabal install
 ```

-Place `daumenkino.el` in an emacs load-path and start a session in a `.tidal` file via:
+Place `daumenkino.el` in an emacs load-path, require the daumenkino package and start a session in a `.tidal` file via:

 `M-x daumenkino-start-haskell`